WrathChaos/react-native-text-input-interactive/README.md

 ## License

-React Native Typescript Library Starter is available under the MIT license.
+React Native Text Input Interactive is available under the MIT license.
 See the LICENSE file for more info.